Huhngoku/ADVOCATE/doc/AnalysisResult.md

 # Analysis Result

-This file explains the machine readable (results_machine.log) and the human readable (rusult_readable.log) result file of the analysis.
+This file explains the machine readable (results_machine.log) and the human readable (result_readable.log) result file of the analysis.

 ## Machine readable result file